Descriptions of Jefferson’s physical appearance and demeanor

 “Now along comes DNA testing evidence, the same leveler that exposed the sexual peccadilloes of President Clinton, to provide clear and convincing genetic evidence that Jefferson fathered at least one child by his slave mistress, Sally Hemings.
 What a relief.
 Now Jefferson can be brought down off the god-like pedestal on which some have tried to elevate him, ignoring oral history provided by Hemings’ family….
 How are we to view Jefferson now?
 How about “deadbeat dad”?
 That’s what you call fathers who run away from their responsibilities to their children.”

-However, there were a rare few in the media who researched the topic and steered clear of the sensational bandwagon.
+However, there were a rare few in the media who thoroughly researched the topic and steered clear of the sensational bandwagon.
 Only a handful of media published corrections — often regulated to the back pages — and even fewer noted the failure of the press to correct the record.
 The Wall Street Journal stated “the backtracking comes a little late to change the hundreds of other headlines fingering Jefferson.”
 The article pointed out that there were no fewer than eight Jefferson relatives who were potential candidates for some or all of Hemings children.
 “The research could never finger Jefferson individually with complete accuracy,” said Dr. Stephen Quake, Stanford University Professor of Bioengineering and Applied Physics.
 “All that the DNA indicated in the end was that descendants of Jefferson’s paternal uncle have the same Y chromosome as a male-line descendant of Eston Hemings, the youngest son of Sally Hemings.”

 The Washington Post ombudsman issued a sharp critique of no less than seven of its own published articles for their overreaching claims, some of which were front page features.